-Sojourner House MOMS Supportive Housing is a transitional, supportive housing program that offers housing and comprehensive support for families in recovery for up to one year.
-At Sojourner House MOMS Supportive Housing Program participants work to maintain abstinence, mental health stability, gain housing and employment.
+Launched in 2018, the Sojourner House MOMS Supportive Housing Program offers transitional housing and comprehensive support services to families in recovery for up to one year.
+At the Sojourner House MOMS Supportive Housing Program participants work to maintain abstinence, mental health stability, gain housing and employment.
 The program also works to achieve greater self-sufficiency by working side-by-side with what is most precious to them: their children.

 In this program, families live in apartments and receive home-based, intensive case management services.
 Our service philosophy is family-focused.
 We want to help a family to achieve its goals by providing safe and affordable transitional housing, support services, necessary referrals for the family, and an atmosphere of community encouragement.